 David Kapuler wrote a short blurb about Classmill earlier this week and I finally got around to trying it out this morning.
 On Classmill you can create public or private (invitation-only) courses.
 Courses are built as a series of modules.
 In each module you can include videos, text, images, links, and file attachments.

 The BOLT Project.
-During the BOLT project a number of smaller projects were completed in order to gleam learning points which would prove useful insights into the challenges faced around the embedding of Technology Enhanced Learning (TEL) in an organisation.
+During the BOLT project a number of smaller projects were completed in order to gleam learning points which would prove useful insights into the challenges.

 10 Drivers Of Blended Learning In Education.
 Blended learning is the use of both face-to-face and eLearning approaches to deliver learning experiences (as opposed to direct instruction).

 Whether you’re mixing a formal learning management system with in-person lectures, or a flipped approach that combines YouTube videos with in-class group work and individual instruction, these are all examples of blended learning.
 The infographic below from the good folks at Digital Learning Now offers a basic framework for implementing blended learning (Create conditions for success, Plan, Implement, Improve), and then interestingly offers to “drivers” of blended learning, including online state testing, cost, and the critical ability to personalize learning.
 10 Drivers Of Blended Learning In Education 1.
 ClassTools.net.